I. Background Information

 - Funding decisions will be made in approximately mid-May for the first cycle and mid-December for the second cycle.

-- All organizations submitting Letters of Inquiry and proposals will receive notification when funding decisions are made.
+- All organizations submitting Letters of Inquiry and proposals will receive notification after funding decisions are final.
+Allow 2–3 weeks for response.

 The Athwin Foundation is a member organization of the Minnesota Council of Foundations (MCF) and is guided by the Principles for Grantmakers adopted by the MCF Board of Directors.